-Know what it will cost to build an app, the difference between iOS and android app prices, and how design or type of app can affect development expenses.
+Know the average cost for developing business apps, what it will cost to build your app, the difference between iOS and android app prices, and how design or type of app can affect development expenses.

 If your business has never developed an app before – or even if it has – it can be tough to know how much it will cost to get one built by outside developers.
 Estimating costs can be extremely difficult because expenses vary according to the type of app, its complexity, how quickly you need it built, and more.